vsbuffalo/maf/README.md

- - Drop-in aligner testing: simple write a standard Unix configure file (see `bwa-mem.cfg` for an example) with the aligner, its path, version, subcommand, and which parameters you wish to test it across.
-MAF generates a SLURM script that can be run across many
+ - Drop-in aligner testing: simple write a standard Unix configure file (see `bwa-mem.cfg` for an example) with the aligner, its path, version, command, reference, and evaluator, and which parameters you wish to test it across.

  - Wraps read simulators and corresponding evalution, so it goes directly to graphics.

- - Memoize entry values so that things are not needlessly re-run when a new parameter is thrown in.
+ - Memoize entry values and input data so that things are not needlessly re-run when a new parameter is thrown in.

  - Entirely streaming summarization, i.e. the assessment takes SAM/BAM output directly from the aligner and assess it, to